 BDR shouldn’t be optional

-Crellin comments, “Backup and disaster recovery should no longer be an optional service.
+Crellin comments, “Backup and disaster recovery should no longer be optional.
 It’s the foundation of any multi-layered security offering.
 For SMB customers, it is an insurance policy in their business as data is critical to its survival.”

 He points out that MSPs and VARs need to realize that backup and disaster recovery is an ongoing process.
 “It isn’t something you can simply take the ‘set it and forget it’ approach with.
 Instead, it needs to be continually monitored and tested to ensure that all critical data can be restored if necessary,” he says.